 - Weak heartbeat

 Anyone can experience Heat Stroke without getting Heat Exhaustion!
-If you or anyone with you experiences any of these symptoms, get that person out of the sun/heat immediately and bring to medical care right away.
+If you or anyone with you experiences any of these symptoms, get that person out of the sun/heat immediately and bring them to medical care right away.

 Be safe out there!